AB Testing

 -

-No CDP events — Users with no matching events have no metrics calculated but are still counted in daily active user counts
+No CDP events for a variant — Variants with no matching events still appear in the results with a metric value of 0 and are counted in daily active user counts.

 Use Cases